-Before start discussing about Minifying or Minification of your web page, you need to know its importance.
+Before start discussing about Minifying or Minification of your web page, first of all we need to know its importance.

 Why Minifying is so Important?